Neurofeedback for Obsessive Compulsive Disorder (OCD)

 How We Compare to Other OCD Treatments

 Neurofeedback doesn't replace therapy — it can powerfully complement it.
-For many clients, it makes other interventions like ERP (Exposure and Response Prevention) more accessible and effective.
+For many clients, it makes other interventions like ERP (Exposure and Response Prevention) therapy more accessible and effective.

 What does the research say about Neurofeedback for OCD?